CaptMD-11/World-Airways-White-MD-11/README.md

-Please delete this README.md file when you have completed the livery installation.
+Please delete this README.md file after you have completed the livery installation.